jmrod4/miniparse/README.md

 ## Installation

-You can install it as an standard ruby gem with
+You can install it as an standard Ruby gem with

     $ gem install miniparse

-then to use you can require it adding the following to the top of your ruby source file
+then to use you can require it adding the following to the top of your Ruby source file

     require 'miniparse'